 You want to work in healthcare and you are thinking about becoming an Occupational Therapy Assistant, but you’re not sure it’s the right path for you.
 Well, if you really want to work with people instead of spending your days pushing paper and if you’re a creative person who loves helping others, then becoming at OTA could be the right fit for you.
 But it’s best to start at the beginning to explain exactly what to expect from a career in OTA.

 Occupational therapy or OT is an area of medicine that aims to help people live their best lives.
 Occupational therapy assistants, OTAs, work closely with registered occupational therapists, OTRs, to help people who have injuries, illnesses, or disabilities learn to work within their limitations to perform everyday tasks more independently.
-Occupational therapists wants to know what matters to their clients -what patients are called in the OT field.
+Occupational therapists want to know what matters to their clients -what patients are called in the OT field.
 What exactly does that mean?
 Here are a few examples:

 - Imagine you have a dog who loves going on walks – and you love taking him!
 Now imagine that one day you can’t walk your dog anymore.
 Maybe you broke your foot and can no longer physically walk.
 An OTR and OTA would work with you to find out another way to walk you dog.
 Maybe they would attach the leash to a wheelchair or scooter so you can still walk your dog while you recover.